 Days 6 – 7.
 Two full days birding at Fraser’s Hill

-We will take a pre-dawn walk for the rare and local endemic Malayan Whistling Thrush.
-During our two full days in the hill station we will look for Silver-eared Mesia, Spectacled Laughingthrush, Malayan Laughingthrush, Black Laughingthrush, Greater Yellownape, Lesser Yellownape, Bay Woodpecker, Large Hawk-Cuckoo, Mountain Bulbul, Ochraceous Bulbul, Scaly-breasted Bulbul, Cinereous Bulbul, Blue Nuthatch, Velvet-fronted Nuthatch, Square-tailed Drongo-Cuckoo, Banded Broadbill, Long-tailed Broadbill, Silver-breasted Broadbill, Red-headed Trogon, Orange-breasted Trogon, Chestnut-backed Scimitar Babbler, Pygmy Wren-Babbler, White-tailed Robin, Lesser Shortwing, Buff-breasted Babbler, Golden Babbler, Grey-throated Babbler, Blyth’s Shrike-babbler, Black-eared Shrike-babbler, Large Niltava, Rufous-browed Flycatcher, Little Pied Flycatcher, Verditer Flycatcher, Mugimaki Flycatcher, Hill Blue Flycatcher, the endemic Malaysian Partridge, Streaked Spiderhunter, Fire-breasted Flowerpecker, and Black-throated Sunbird.
-We will also try to look for the rare Rusty-naped Pitta if luck is on our side!
+Walking through the forest trails at a range of elevations at Fraser’s Hill we will search for the following great species: Black Laughingthrush, Greater Yellownape, Lesser Yellownape, Bay Woodpecker, Large Hawk-Cuckoo, Mountain Bulbul, Ochraceous Bulbul, Scaly-breasted Bulbul, Cinereous Bulbul, Blue Nuthatch (one of the, if not the, best-looking nuthatches on the planet!), Velvet-fronted Nuthatch, Square-tailed Drongo-Cuckoo, Banded Broadbill, Long-tailed Broadbill, Silver-breasted Broadbill, Red-headed Trogon, Orange-breasted Trogon, Chestnut-backed Scimitar Babbler, Buff-breasted Babbler, Golden Babbler, Blyth’s Shrike-babbler, Black-eared Shrike-babbler, Verditer Flycatcher, Mugimaki Flycatcher, Hill Blue Flycatcher, Fire-breasted Flowerpecker, and the stunning Red-bearded Bee-eater.

 Day 8.
 Fraser’s Hill to Taman Negara